 Dial-up - ISDN FAQ

-Our 0845 and 0808 dial-up products will be withdrawn from service in January 2015.
-To find out more about this, or if you have any questions please see our Dial closure FAQ.
+Our 0845 and 0808 dial-up products were withdrawn from service in January 2015.
+To find out more about this, or if you have any questions please see our Dial-up closure FAQ.

 - What is ISDN?